Columbia City Center for Health

 Obstetrical (OB) care for pregnant women and their developing babies.
 Care is provided by University of Washington physicians and nurse-midwives, with delivery at University of Washington Medical Center.
 Prenatal care is also available from Neighborcare midwives who deliver at Swedish Medical Center.

-WIC is a supplemental food program for women who are pregnant or breast feeding, infants and children.
+WIC is a supplemental food and nutrition education program for women who are pregnant or breastfeeding, infants and children.